The Strangest Animal Found in Each State

 Warning: You might never look at lakes in the same way again after reading about this globular creature Popular Mechanics reports has been sighted numerous time in the fresh waters of America’s Dairyland despite being indigenous to China.
 But you can exhale as the one-inch Craspedacusta sowerbii, a freshwater jellyfish or hydra relative, has stingers far too small to pierce human skin.
 If you want to witness them, the best time is August or September in calm shallow waters although inexplicably their numbers vary wildly from season to season.

 No, Hugh Jackman doesn’t finish out the list.
 We’re talking about the largest terrestrial member of the Mustelid family with its broad head, beady eyes, and minor underbite.
 These beasts are survivors adapted to take on polar vortexes with no need to hibernate thanks to their dark oily fur that withstands frost.
 Wide feet act like natural snowshoes and upper molars at the backs of their mouths are rotated 90 degrees to allow them to rip meat from frozen-solid carrion.
 They also have the energy to travel some 15 miles a day in search of food and females practice embryonic diapause, a delayed implantation of the embryo to the uterus months after breeding.
 Interestingly, when their bundles of joy finally make an appearance, they are pure white.
-Check out these 50 adorable animal photos that will instantly brighten your day.
+Now, see the 12 animals that only exist in one place in the world.